 - Run your water regularly.
 Taps, showers, and other water outlets should be run for a couple of minutes each week. - Going away for a long time?
-Try to arrange for someone to flush the toilets for you and always flush them when you return. - Close the toilet lid to avoid bacteria spreading into the air. - Showerheads and taps need to be cleaned regularly.
+Try to arrange for someone to flush the toilets for you and always flush them when you return. - Close the toilet lid to avoid bacteria spreading into the air. - Clean showerheads and taps regularly.
 As well as weekly cleaning, soaking them in a mild bleach or limescale solution once a month will help. - Set the thermostat on your hot water system to a minimum of 60°C and leave it on for at least one hour before use.
 This will kill any bacteria in the system. - If you have a water tank, ensure it's kept on and running.